dret/webconcepts/concepts/media-type/application/problem+json.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/problem+json"
 title:         "Media Type: application/problem+json"
+concept-name:  Media Type
+concept-value: application/problem+json
 description: "The canonical model for problem details is a JSON object.
 When serialised as a JSON document, that format is identified with the \"application/problem+json\" media type."
 ---